 We came across several articles about this practice.
 Have a portion of the remains mixed with the tattoo ink before it is applied to your body.
 Reportedly there aren’t any health concerns.

-But you may want to run it by your personal tattoo artist first.
+But you may want to run it by some professional tattoo artists first.
 Here are some memorial tattoo ideas.

 42. Pen Ink & Journal